 Poush Sankranti – West Bengal

 Every year during Makar Sankranti or Poush Sankranti, West Bengal witnesses the organization of a huge fair at Ganga Sagar, the largest of its kind in West Bengal.
-Aartis are performed at the fair too to thank the Sun God for his bountiful blessings as devotees also perform the ceremonial cleansing by taking a dip in the holy water.
-In this part of the country, rice sweet called pithey are the staple when it comes to Sankranti sweets, and there are multiple variants of the same, including Gokul pithey, patisapta, Dudh puli, etc.
+Aartis are performed at the fair, too, to thank the Sun God for his bountiful blessings as devotees also perform the ceremonial cleansing by taking a dip in the holy water.
+In this part of the country, rice sweets called pithey are the staple when it comes to Sankranti sweets, and there are multiple variants of the same, including Gokul pithey, patisapta, Dudh puli, etc.